What is a travel waiver request?

 You must acknowledge that you have been fully informed and are aware of the following:

-- Countries where health infrastructures are fragile may have difficulty handling serious COVID-19 cases and may not support the needs of seriously ill foreigners.
+• Countries where health infrastructures are fragile may have difficulty handling serious cases and may not support the needs of seriously ill foreigners.

-- Where medical evacuation can be arranged, the time required for immigration and aviation permissions is prolonged compared to normal, even in critical situations.
-Some countries may restrict refueling stops for aircraft with a COVID-19 patient, making certain routes unavailable.
+• Where medical evacuation can be arranged, the time required for immigration and aviation permissions is prolonged compared to normal, even in critical situations.
+Some countries may restrict refueling stops for aircraft with a contagious patients, making certain routes unavailable.

-- The UW Student Abroad Insurance and UW Employee Emergency Travel Assistance policies are subject to exclusions and limitations for countries under a current U.S. Department of State Level 4 Travel Advisory.
+• The UW Student and Employee Abroad Insurance policy is subject to exclusions and limitations for countries under a current U.S. Department of State Level 4 Travel Advisory.

-- Restrictions of inbound travel from and between countries have mostly fallen away but some are still in place.
+• Restrictions of inbound travel from and between countries vary from country to country.
 This includes for critical patients who need access to a higher level of care.